 Are you planning a vacation this year?
 Fantastic!
 Did you know that you don’t need to spend a fortune on travelling?
 You just have to rethink some of your travelling habits.
 Or read this article instead 😉

 Planning is caring

 First piece of advice – check the expiration date on your passport and the VISA process for the country you’re visiting.
 This will save you from a lot of struggle.
 Take photos of your passport, ID, and boarding pass on your smartphone to use as backups.
 Also, try to follow some travel blogs or join travel forums.
 Travel bloggers are nearly professionals for getting the most of their trips for less money than the average tourist.
-If you want to spend a longer period of time in one place with free accommodation and food, we suggest you volunteer for a project – for example, you can choose among the many options on Volenteermatch or Helpx.
+If you want to spend a longer period of time in one place with free accommodation and food, we suggest you volunteer for a project – for example, you can choose among the many options on Volenteermatch, Helpx or Hippohelp.

 Amusing places to sleep can be cheap (or even free)